HomeDev GuideAPI Reference

 }

-After creating new Virtual Roles and adding to Access Rights > Administer Users, some Virtual Roles do not have full access to your Cms Admin, so use the correct link to login like /Episerver/CMS or Episerver/Find for each role permission.
+After creating virtual roles and adding to Access Rights > Administer Users, some Virtual Roles do not have full access to your Cms Admin, so use the correct link to login like /Episerver/CMS or Episerver/Find for each role permission.